danielberkompas/mithril/docs/how-to.md

 MyApp.CMS.create_page(token, params)
 ```

+It must then convert that token to a user ID.
 There are two ways to do this.

 #### 1. Function